Biomedical Science» open the printable degree» search for more Areas of Study

-The following list provides some example jobs available to graduates with a major in Biomedical Science.
+The following list provides some example jobs available to Biomedical Science graduates.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained from a major in Biomedical Science.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained in a Biomedical Science degree.

 - Echocardiography Technologist

 - Laboratory Analyst

 Most employers seek to recruit people who have relevant work experience and an appreciation for their industry.
 Here is a check list of ideas about gaining experience and industry knowledge.